zzs1020/generator-ng2component/README.md

 1. add 'generate e2e test' option
     * where do u want to generate

-Actively upgrade (every Monday?)!
-Please often come back and check new version.
-You're welcome to contribute.
+You're welcome to contribute (open issues, PRs)!
-Also, if you think this tool helpful, please watch/star/fork me on github/npmjs and let more people know it!
+Also, if you think this tool is helpful, please watch/star/fork me on github/npmjs and let more people know it!

 ## developing logs
 > Check current version: npm view generator-ng2component version
 > Check newest version: npm outdated generator-ng2component
 > Update your local version: npm install generator-ng2component

+**02/22/2017 v1.0.9** capable to omit generating index.ts now
 **11/12/2016 v1.0.6** generator is capable to import service automatically into component now
 **11/09/2016 v1.0.3** now you have stable service generator
 **11/8/2016 v0.0.11** fixed ts linting warnings